eclipse-quneiform/quneiform/README.md

 [input]: The folder to analyze.

 --enable: Which checks to perform.
 Can be any combination of:
   allI18N:                  Perform all internationalization checks (the default).
   allL10N:                  Perform all localization checks (the default).
   allCodeFormatting:        Check all code formatting issues.
                             These are not enabled by default.
   suspectL10NString:        Check for translatable strings that shouldn't be
                             (e.g., numbers, keywords, printf() commands).
   suspectL10NUsage:         Check for translatable strings being used in internal contexts
                             (e.g., debugging functions).
   suspectI18NUsage:         Check for suspect usage of i18n functions.
-  urlInL10NString:         Check for translatable strings that contain URLs, email addresses, or phone numbers.
+  urlInL10NString:          Check for translatable strings that contain URLs, email addresses,
+                            or phone numbers.
                             It is recommended to dynamically format these into the string so that translators don't have to manage them.
   concatenatedStrings:      Check for strings that may be concatenated at runtime.
+  literalL10NStringCompare: Check for literal, localizable strings being compared or searched for.
   L10NStringNeedsContext:   Check for possibly ambiguous strings that lack a translator comment.
   notL10NAvailable:         Check for strings not exposed for translation.
   deprecatedMacro:          Check for deprecated text macros (e.g., wxT()).
   nonUTF8File:              Check that files containing extended ASCII characters are UTF-8 encoded.
   UTF8FileWithBOM:          Check for UTF-8 encoded files which start with a BOM/UTF-8 signature.
                             It is recommended to save without the file signature for best compiler portability.
   unencodedExtASCII:        Check for strings containing extended ASCII characters that are not encoded.
   printfSingleNumber:       Check for printf()-like functions being used to just format a number.
   dupValAssignedToIds:      Check for the same value being assigned to different ID variables.
   numberAssignedToId:       Check for ID variables being assigned a hard-coded number.
                             It may be preferred to assign framework-defined constants to IDs.
   malformedString:          Check for malformed syntax in strings (e.g., malformed HTML tags).
   fontIssue:                Check for font issues (e.g., Windows *.RC dialogs not using MS Shell Dlg
                             or using unusual font sizes).
   trailingSpaces:           Check for trailing spaces at the end of each line.
                             This is a code formatting check and is not enabled by default.
   tabs:                     Check for tabs.
                             (Spaces are recommended as tabs may appear differently between editors.)
                             This is a code formatting check and is not enabled by default.
   wideLine:                 Check for overly long lines.
                             This is a code formatting check and is not enabled by default.
   commentMissingSpace:      Check that there is a space at the start of a comment.
                             This is a code formatting check and is not enabled by default.
-  printfMismatch:          Check for mismatching printf() commands between source and translation strings.
+  printfMismatch:           Check for mismatching printf() commands between source and
+                            translation strings.
-  acceleratorMismatch:     Check for mismatching keyboard accelerators between source and translation strings.
+  acceleratorMismatch:      Check for mismatching keyboard accelerators between source and
+                            translation strings.
   transInconsistency:       Check for inconsistent trailing punctuation, spaces, or newlines.
   numberInconsistency:      Check for mismatching numbers between the source and target strings.
   lengthInconsistency:      Check for suspect lengths of translations compared to their source strings.
-  excessiveNonL10NContent: Check for translatable strings that contain large blocks on non-translatable content.
+  excessiveNonL10NContent:  Check for translatable strings that contain large blocks on
+                            non-translatable content.
-  halfWidth:               Check for halfwidth Kanas, Hanguls, and punctuation in source and target strings.
+  halfWidth:                Check for halfwidth Kanas, Hanguls, and punctuation in source and
+                            target strings.
   multipartString:          Check for strings that appear to contain multiple parts that are
                             being sliced at runtime.
   pluralization:            Check for strings being used for both singular and plural that
                             should be use different variations.
   articleOrPronoun:         Check for strings with an article (e.g., the, a) in front of a
                             formatting placeholder.
                             Also checks for pronouns being used as individual strings.

 --disable: Which checks to not perform.
 (Refer to options available above.)
            This will override any options passed to "--enable".